-- Contributing to the learning
+- Sitting nicely

-- Being ready for learning
+- Giving great answers to questions

 - Holding the door open

 - Tidying up, especially when not reminded

 - Good manners e.g saying please and thank-you, addressing adults by their name

 Sanctions

 These are examples of the kind of behaviours which will result in moving one step down the Behaviour Tree at a time.
 A warning will always precede the first movement down the Behaviour Tree.